Cooper Triples in Attractive Three-Component Fermions: Implication for Hadron-Quark Crossover

-where $\gamma={\rm r,g,b}$ {denote the internal degrees} of freedom of fermions, $\xi_{\bm{p},\gamma}=|\bm{p}|^2/(2m_\gamma)-\mu_\gamma$ is the kinetic energy of a fermion with momentum $\bm{p}$ and mass $m_\gamma$, measured {with respect to the} chemical potential $\mu_\gamma$, {and} $c_{\bm{p},\gamma}^{(\dag)}$ is {the} fermionic annihilation (creation) operator.
-The second term in Eq.~(\ref{eq:H}) denotes the three-body interaction with a contact-type coupling constant $g_3$, {taken to be negative here.} In the Supplementary Material S1~\cite{SupMat}, we discuss the possibility of experimentally realizing this interaction in an atom-trimer resonance model {by analogy with} the optical Feshbach resonance~\cite{Chin} in connection with a closed-channel trimer state~\cite{CvitasM,GhassemiM,YanM,HorikoshiM} and optical control methods~\cite{Wu1M,Wu2M,JagannathanM,Arunkmar1M,Arunkmar2M}.
+where $\gamma={\rm r,g,b}$ {denote the internal degrees} of freedom of fermions, $\xi_{{p},\gamma}={p}^2/(2m_\gamma)-\mu_\gamma$ is the kinetic energy of a fermion with momentum ${p}$ and mass $m_\gamma$, measured {with respect to the} chemical potential $\mu_\gamma$, {and} $c_{{p},\gamma}^{(\dag)}$ is {the} fermionic annihilation (creation) operator.
+The second term in Eq.~(\ref{eq:H}) denotes the three-body interaction with a contact-type coupling constant $g_3$, {taken to be negative here.} {We note that the manipulation of $g_3$ has theoretically been proposed in cold atomic~\cite{Petrov1,Petrov2,Guijarro,Pricoupenko,Akagami} and in Rydberg atomic systems~\cite{Gambetta,Ornelas}.
+In {Supplemental} Material S1~\cite{SupMat}, we present one of the possibilities of experimentally realizing this interaction} in an atom-trimer resonance model {by analogy with} the optical Feshbach resonance~\cite{Chin} in connection with a closed-channel trimer state~\cite{CvitasM,GhassemiM,YanM,HorikoshiM} and optical control methods~\cite{Wu1M,Wu2M,JagannathanM,Arunkmar1M,Arunkmar2M}. {For example, applying such a method to an existing mixture (e.g., $^{173}${Yb}) with negligibly small two-body interactions away from the Feshbach resonance enables us to obtain a system with the dominant three-body interaction. }